slaclab/rogue/docs/src/device_tree/node/index.rst

 Node
 ====

-The Node class ...
+The Node class is the base class of all devices ...

-In this example ...

 .. toctree::
    :maxdepth: 1